-15-year-old student kills three, injures eight at high school in Detroit suburb
+15-year-old student kills three, injures eight at high school in Detroit suburb, authorities say

 It is not yet clear what motivated the shooting, McCabe said.
+The gun, a 9mm pistol with 15-round magazines, was purchased by the suspect’s father last week, four days before the shooting, said Oakland County Sheriff Michael Bouchard.

-Authorities identified the students who were killed as a 16-year-old boy and two girls, ages 14 and 17.
-Two of the wounded victims were in surgery Tuesday evening and the six others were in stable condition, McCabe said.
+Authorities identified the students who were killed as 14-year-old Hana St. Juliana, 16-year-old Tate Myre and 17-year-old Madisyn Baldwin.
+Three of the wounded teenage victims, two girls and a boy, were in critical condition on Tuesday evening, police said.
+One student was in serious condition, three students were stable, and the 47-year-old teacher was released from the hospital.

-Even though school shootings largely dropped out of headlines during a stretch of the coronavirus pandemic, when students were learning online from home, the scene in Oxford Township, 40 miles north of Detroit, was frighteningly familiar: Shaken students huddled outside their building, desperate parents scrambled for news of their loved ones and officials searched for words to describe a tragedy that has plagued communities across the country for decades.
+Even though school shootings largely dropped out of headlines during a stretch of the coronavirus pandemic when students were learning online from home, the scene in Oxford Township, 40 miles north of Detroit, was frighteningly familiar: Shaken students huddled outside their building, desperate parents scrambled for news of their loved ones and officials searched for words to describe a tragedy that has plagued communities across the country for decades.

 Michigan Gov. Gretchen Whitmer (D), who appeared at a news conference near the scene early Tuesday evening, said the shootings are “a uniquely American problem that we need to address.”